bmwesley/site/README.md

 # site
-This is a only test from use github
+This is a only test from use github.
+This is a commit from test.